Here at DFB, we like to consider ourselves experts on Disney snacks!

 Over at Pongu Pongu in Animal Kingdom’s Pandora, you’ll find the Pongu Lumpia — a spring roll wrapper stuffed with cream cheese and crushed pineapple.
 Some people didn’t have very nice things to say about this snack, with one person sharing, “It was okay, but a one and done for me.”

 We received a few comments from people who thought the cream cheese texture was weird.
 Our team is pretty split on the love it or leave it-ness of this snack.
 However, this is one of the cheapest treats that Disney World has to offer, so it may be worth trying for that reason alone.
 What do you have to lose?

 Yet another DFB favorite on the list — you guys are just trying to hurt us! 🥺 We’ve loved this chocolate-laced puff pastry twist for years.
 We heard things from our followers like, “Was really looking forward to it but it was stale and very little icing.”

 Unfortunately, with pastries, your mileage may vary a bit.
 If you get one that isn’t as fresh and warm or that didn’t get quite as much icing as the others, it can drastically change your experience.
 If you try the Cheshire Cat Tail and have a less-than-perfect experience, we’d definitely recommend trying again to see if you can get one that’s freshly made!
-You can currently get these guys at Cosmic Ray’s Starlight Cafe or Lunching Pad in Magic Kingdom — its original home, Cheshire Cafe, is still closed.
+You can get these over at Cheshire Cafe in Magic Kingdom.

 Several folks called them a “one and done” and one person referred to them as “those gosh darn milks,” which kinda makes them sound like old rivals.
 A common complaint was the plant-based milk texture throwing them off.
 Others weren’t fans of the taste.
 Try these at least one time, but if you don’t like them, you’re not alone!